 (November 2020) Almost all businesses today depend on technology to one degree or another.
-Getting — and keeping — the manpower and expertise required to support that technology can be extremely challenging, however.
+Getting — and keeping — the manpower and expertise required to support that technology can be extremely challenging.
+If you’ve ever tried to fill an IT position, then you are familiar with the true cost of hiring in-house IT staff.

 The global scarcity of qualified IT labor remains a persistent problem.
 The U.S. Bureau of Labor Statistics (BLS) estimates there are roughly 1 million IT job openings without qualified college graduates to fill them.
 Even if you’re fortunate enough to recruit qualified candidates, you probably won’t keep them for long.
 IT has the highest turnover rate among all industry sectors at 13.2 percent and having an IT staff of one could significantly put your company at risk.